DoubleHo05/Convenience-Store/README.md

-# My Store
+# Convenience Store

-A MySQL project building database for a small convenience store
+A DE project which uses Python to build, generate and extract data for a MySQL database of a small convenience store

+## Prerequisites
+- Python 3.11+
+- MySQL Server

 ## Features
 - SQL code for creating tables.